 - anything else you shouldn’t flush or rinse down the sink

+We don’t typically provide a key, but can give you one on request.
 We’re out of the way here, so it’s not necessary to lock your cottage, but you may choose to do so for your own peace of mind.
 If you lock up, please take your cottage keys with you when you are out and about.

 We hope you don’t need medical help while you’re here, but just in case, a comprehensive first aid kit is available in the bathroom of your cottage.
 In the case of something more dramatic, a fuller kit and a snake bite kit is available at the main house.
 We also keep a specialised dog first aid kit at the house.